Background

 What Is IP Warm-up?

-IP warm-up is the process of establishing a reputation for a new Internet Protocol address (IP) or an IP that hasn’t been used for a long time.
+IP warm-up is the process of establishing a reputation for a new Internet Protocol (IP) address or one that hasn’t been used for a long time.

-This involves actions such as sending bulk emails with small volumes and gradually increasing the volume of emails you send according to a plan.
+This involves actions such as sending small-volume bulk emails and gradually increasing the volume according to a plan.

-A good warm-up plan helps you ensure that both your domain name and the IP will build a healthy relationship with the mail providers, build trust among your subscribers, and increase your chances of landing in their inbox.
+A good warm-up plan helps ensure that both your domain name and IP address build healthy relationships with mail providers, build trust among your subscribers, and increase your chances of landing in their inboxes.

 And, instead of sharing the same IP with several other Moosend users, your dedicated IP gives you command of your sender reputation.

-However, you are not fully protected, since if a user decides to upload an unhealthy list, or accidentally records a high bounce rate or a high complaint rate, this will affect the IPs that are shared between users.
+However, you are not fully protected, since if a user decides to upload an unhealthy list or accidentally records a high bounce rate or a high complaint rate, this will affect the IPs shared between users.

 Tools like Google Postmaster can give you some great insight concerning your sending.
 The reports include other senders on your IP, giving you muddy information on your performance.

-So, for high-volume senders who wish to build their own reputation, having complete control over your sending reputation with the help of a dedicated IP is key to success.
+So, for high-volume senders who wish to build their reputation, having complete control over their sending reputation with a dedicated IP is key to success.

 Step 1

-Choosing to use a brand new domain name for email marketing campaigns is not unusual.
+Using a brand-new domain name for email marketing campaigns is not unusual.

 In fact, it’s a very common practice, especially for brands that don’t wish to use their primary domain.
-So they use a subdomain name or a new domain name that is connected to their brand instead.
+So they use a subdomain or a new domain name connected to their brand instead.

 In both cases, make sure that: